01-edu/public/subjects/borrow_me_the_reference/README.md

 ### Instructions

-Ownership is Rust's most unique feature, and it enables Rust to make memory safety guarantees without needing garbage collector.
-Therefore you must understand ownership in rust.
+Ownership is Rust's most unique feature.
+It enables Rust to make memory safety guarantees without needing a garbage collector.
+You must have a good understanding of ownership in rust.

-Create the following functions :
+Create the following functions:

-- `delete_and_backspace`, imagine that the `-` represents the `backspace key` and the `+` represents the `delete key`, this function must receive a borrowed string and turn this string into the string that applies the `backspaces` and the `deletes`.
-- For example:

-  - "helll-o" turns into "hello"

-  - "he+lllo" turns into "hello"
+- `delete_and_backspace`: which receives a borrowed string, and processes it. `-` represents the backspace key and `+` represents the delete key, so that `"helll-o"` and `"he+lllo"` are both converted to `"hello"`.
+The `-` and `+` characters should be removed from the string.

-- `is_correct` that borrows a Vector of string literals with some correct and incorrect math equations and replaces the correct equations with `✔` and the wrong with `✘` and returns a `usize` with the percentage of correct equations.
+- `is_correct`: which borrows a Vector of string literals representing simple addition and subtraction equations.
+The function should replace the correct equations with `✔`, and the wrong ones with `✘`.
+It should return a `usize` with the percentage of correct equations.

 ### Expected Functions